NibbleClassic/NibbleClassic-Nest-Wallet/README.md

     ```

 1. The app folder is in deploy/linux/
-1. Include the latest _turtle-service_ and _NibbleClassicd_ builds in the app folder
+1. Include the latest _nibble-service_ and _Nibbled_ builds in the app folder

 ### Windows - Mac